ahmetoznar/SolidityChallange-1/README.md

 In this case, how do you get DAI tokens from the wallet in the most secure way?

+Note: Assume you don't have an RPC faster than the attacker's RPC.

 `Private key of the hacked wallet:`

 `Contract address of the token stuck in the wallet:`